kdaya001/tic-tac-toe/README.md

 ## Planning
 ### Game Rules:
-* Players: 2 players (associated to 2 different token or colours)
+* Players: 2 players (associated to 2 different tokens/icons)
 * Player board: The player board is a 3 x 3 grid
 * Player turn:
     * The player chooses one of nine (unfilled) boxes to place their symbol in.
 Player turn then ends and the alternate player triggers player turn
-* End conditions: Either a player wins/ties OR there are no more empty squares available
+* End conditions: Either a player wins OR there are no more empty squares available (tie/draw)
-* Win condition: A player wins if they have 3 of their symbols in either a row - either horizontally, vertically or diagonally
+* Win condition: A player wins if they have 3 of their symbols/tokens in either a row - either horizontally, vertically or diagonally

 ### Basic UI Layout
 - Initial Wireframe Design